 Kelly earned her Masters degree from the University of Guelph and is currently a part-time PhD student in Recreation & Leisure Studies at the University of Waterloo.

-She has been a tireless advocate for this community for many years, volunteering on the Board of Directors and Committees for a diverse collection of local organizations, including the Food Bank of Waterloo Region, Conestoga College School of Media and Design, Kitchener Waterloo Community Foundation, YW Kitchener Waterloo, United Way of Kitchener and Waterloo, and the Creative Enterprise Initiative.
+She has been a tireless advocate for this community for many years, volunteering on the Board of Directors and Committees for a diverse collection of local organizations, including the Food Bank of Waterloo Region, Conestoga College School of Media and Design, Waterloo Region Community Foundation, YW Kitchener Waterloo, United Way of Kitchener and Waterloo, and the Creative Enterprise Initiative.
 Lynne has also spent a great deal of her life serving as a frontline volunteer for several organizations in both Waterloo Region and Ottawa.
 She holds a Masters of Business Administration from Wilfrid Laurier University and a Bachelor of Commerce from the University of Ottawa.

 You must be logged in to post a comment.